f5devcentral/f5-automation-labs/docs/module2/lab4.rst

    |image61|

 #.
 Open a Chrome tab to BIGIP-A. Click on Application Services ->
-   Applications -> Lab2.4\_HTTP\_DEMO to view the config that was deployed on BIG-IP:
+   Applications -> example-f5-http-lb to view the config that was deployed on BIG-IP:

    |image62|

 #.
-Go back to Postman and click the “Step 4: Get TENANT Service
+Go back to Postman and click the “Step 2: Get TENANT Service
    Deployment” item in the collection and click ‘Send’.
 This item is example of a GET of the service definition.
 The response should match what you see in the iWorkflow GUI when viewing the properties of a deployment.

 #.
-Click the “Step 5: Modify TENANT Service Deployment” item in the
+Click the “Step 3: Modify TENANT Service Deployment” item in the
    collection.
 This request is an example of an Update operation.
    Notice that we are sending a PUT request to the URL representing the service deployment.
-Examine the JSON body and note that in the ‘pool\_\_members’ table there is an additional pool member with an IP of 10.1.10.12 that will be added.
+Examine the JSON body and note that in the ‘pool\_\_Members’ table there is an additional pool member with an IP of 10.1.10.102 that will be added.
 Click the ‘Send’ button to re-deploy the service:

    |image63|